RobotCasserole1736/OffseasonTraining/Chapter_1/lesson3_instructor_notes.md

 ### Problem Set Notes

 As students go through the problems, introduce the concept as needed that blocks of code can be _nested_.

+# Lesson 3.3 - "Bang Bang" Shooter Wheel Control

+See the description in Lesson 3.3.md